Accountants for Freelancers: Do You Need One? Sole Trader Advice

 One of the main reasons people go self-employed is to spend more time doing the things they love.
 In some cases, though, the reality can become quite different.
 Self-employed tax returns and other complicated forms can become overwhelming for those without financial experience.
 As a self-employed musician, for example, you wouldn’t want to let admin take over your life and stifle your creativity.

 The end of the financial year and the deadline for tax returns are two periods when admin will take priority.
-Hiring an accountant will ease the burden, ensuring you can continue to create and thrive all year long.
+Hiring specialist accountants for freelancers will ease the burden, ensuring you can continue to create and thrive all year long.

 Perhaps the most daunting aspect of self-employed life, tax return time is stressful for anyone who works for themselves, and getting it wrong can be costly.

 As a sole trader, you’ll have to fill out a self-assessment tax return so HMRC can judge how much tax you need to pay.
 The deadline for your tax return is 31st January if you file online.
 If this is your first self-employed tax return, allow for an extra ten days as you need to register first.